wjzhengsh/blockchain/howto/peer_deploy_ibp.md

 After you create your peer configuration secret object, you can configure and install your peer in ICP with the following steps.
 You can install only one peer at a time.

 1. Log in to the ICP console and click the **Catalog** link in the upper right corner.
-2. Click `Blockchain` in the left navigation panel to locate the tile labelled `ibm-blockchain-platform-prod` or `ibm-blockchain-platform-dev` if you downloaded  the Community edition.
+2. Click `Blockchain` in the left navigation panel to locate the tile that is labeled `ibm-blockchain-platform-prod` or `ibm-blockchain-platform-dev` if you downloaded  the Community edition.
 Click the tile to open it and you can see a Readme file that includes information about installing and configuring the Helm chart.
 3. Click the **Configuration** tab on the top of the panel or click the **Configure** button in the lower right corner.
 4. Specify the values for the [General configuration parameters](#peer-global-parameters) and accept the license agreement.
 5. Open the `All parameters` twistie and specify the value for the [Global configuration parameters](#peer-global-parameters).